kahgoh/java-list-cell-renderers-experiment/README.markdown

 Java List Cell Renderers
 ========================
 I created this project to experiment with [ListCellRenderers](http://download.oracle.com/javase/7/docs/api/javax/swing/ListCellRenderer.html) with a changing look and feel.
 It consists of an application (defined in `CellRenderer`) that brings up a window containing several [JComboBoxes](http://download.oracle.com/javase/7/docs/api/javax/swing/JComboBox.html) with different implementations of [ListCellRenderers](http://download.oracle.com/javase/7/docs/api/javax/swing/ListCellRenderer.html) for comparing the effect of the renderes on the combo box.

+Note that the text field at the bottom of the dialog does nothing.
+It is there so that focus (and, thus, the focus highlighting) can be taken off from the combo boxes.

 Project Notes
 -------------